Towie’s Chloe Brockett says, “Jack Grealish invited me to a party night thriller at villa and we had a great time.”

 He appeared to be a lovely young man.”

-“He didn’t use a chat-up line, and we had a wonderful time talking, drinking, and enjoying ourselves,” she continued.
+“He didn’t use a chat-up line,” she continued, “and we had a great time talking, drinking, and enjoying ourselves.”

 After the Euros, Jack was venting his frustrations with England teammates Kyle Walker, Mason Mount, and Ben Chilwell, among others.